3 Free Ways to Create Windows 10, 11 Recovery Disk or USB

 1. Copy the install.wim file from the Windows 10/11 installation file to a folder on your hard drive.
 Say it "D:\Windows-OS-image".

 2. Open an elevated Command Prompt, type Reagentc /setosimage /path D:\Windows-OS-image /index 1 and press Enter.

-That’s all for how to create Windows 10 recovery disk.
-If you have computers running other versions of Windows system besides Windows 10, it is recommended to use AOMEI Backupper to create one recovery media for them all rather than create Windows 10 repair disk for Windows 10, and another Windows 8 recovery disk for Windows 8.
-Whenever your system is unable to load, AOMEI Backupper can help you restore system from disc with no effort.
+That’s all for how to create Windows 10/11 recovery disk.
+If you prefer to create Windows recovery disk for another computer, or one works on any version of Windows system, it is highly recommended to use AOMEI Backupper to create one for them all instead of creating one by one (like Windows 10 repair disk for Windows 10, and another Windows 11 recovery disk for Windows 11).
+Whenever your system fails to boot, AOMEI Backupper can help you restore system from the recovery disk with no effort.

 If you want to protect unlimited computers within your company, you can pick AOMEI Backupper Technician Plus.
 With the inbuilt AOMEI Image Deploy tool, you are also allowed to deploy/restore system image file on server-side computer to multiple client-side computers over network.